 Section 3: Final note

 The sample entry included in this document was simplified to allow for clearer focus on the basics of constructing a Google Merchant Center XML data feed.
-While we accept feeds containing other elements defined in the Atom 1.0 standard or in your own namespace, any information these elements contain will be ignored during processing and will not appear in your listings.
+While we accept feeds containing other elements defined in the Atom 1.0 standard or in your own namespace, any information these elements contain will be ignored during processing and will not appear in your ads or free product listings.
 At this time we will only process data contained in the default Atom 1.0 elements and in attributes within the Google Merchant Center and Custom Google Merchant Center namespaces.